Frequently asked questions

 Kids: white, grey, yellow, orange, green.

-Promotions are based on a combination of factors including technical proficiency, sparring ability, time spent training, and overall contribution to the gym community.
+Promotions are based on a combination of factors including technical skills, sparring ability, time spent training, and overall contribution to the gym community.